 Yes, even the courses in Hawaii, the Augusta National Course in Georgia and St. Andrews itself – in dear, old Scotland – are humbled by the beauty of this pristine, ocean-loving golf course in Pebble Beach, California.

 The green fees are a stiff $495, but for that you get a round in which turning a corner is yet another jaw-dropping beautiful view.
 And – of course, with the difficulty of this course, you could be turning a lot of corners looking for your golf ball.

 You can get package deals for most of these courses, because, face it, not many of us live a stones throw from St. Andrews or just down the road from Pebble Beach.
 So a round of golf in these exclusive clubs likely means air fare, hotel fare and renting a car.
+If you fancy a private chauffeured car to get to and from the golf resorts, there are several recommended ground transportation providers experienced in golf transportation car services and operating worldwide (Scotland, California, Ireland,…).
 That’s OK.
 For golf, no price is too steep to keep grown men and women from enjoying the game.

 That said, the Top 10 list of most expensive courses in the world generally includes the Whistling Straits Golf Course in Wisconsin (fees: $300 per person), the Kingsbarns Golf Links in St. Andrews, Scotland ($300 per person), the Spyglass Hill Golf Course in California ($315 per person), the Ocean Course in South Carolina ($320 per person), The Pinehurst Course No. 2 in North Carolina ($375 per person), and the Old Head Golf Links in County Cork, Ireland ($400 per person), among a few others.